Coleman continued to make the 220F and 228F

 Model 275 was also sold with a specially made “fluted” globe by Service Merchandise in the U.S. as well as other retailers, including Woolworth’s and Jafco, based in Seattle, Washington (Anderson).
 It was also sold by Albatross, a company in The Netherlands (Mulder).
+They were outfitted with this globe for a year beginning in mid-1978.
 Coleman also made their Model 5114B propane lantern with the fluted globe but without the frosted vertical bars.
-This lantern, dated April 1979, is in Glenn Knapke’s collection.
-Please contact me if you have a 275 with a fluted globe.
+This lantern, dated April 1979, was in the late Glenn Knapke’s collection.

 Both of these Coleman Model 201 lanterns are dated September, 1978.